Nothing is perfect – including our immune systems – and vaccines are not without their risks, although they are exceptionally rare.

 So when are vaccines not recommended?

-- Medically ill patients: Those fighting off a disease are often not recommended to receive vaccines until their illness has been resolved.
-Why challenge an already challenged immune system?
+- Medically ill patients: Those fighting off severe illness may not be recommended to receive vaccines until their illness has been resolved.
+There are exceptions to this, but an individual whose immune system is already engaged may not mount as effective of a response to a vaccine.

 - Pets with compromised immune systems: Pets on chemotherapy, radiation therapy, on immune-suppressing steroids or suffering from other condition(s) that interfere with normal immune system function may not be recommended to receive vaccines.
 Not only are they unlikely to mount a sufficient immune response to the vaccine – and therefore be less likely to benefit – they may also be at risk of becoming ill if given a modified live vaccine.